smartcomputerlab/Practical-Introduction-to-IoT-Low-Power-Architectures-Book/README.md

 # Low-Power IoT Development Platforms

 To experiment with low-power IoT systems in practice, dedicated development platforms based on energy-efficient boards and system-on-chip (SoC) solutions are required.
-In this work, we provide two IoT development platforms based on RISC-V (ESP32C3) , Extensa LX06, LX07 and ARM architectures, namely the ESP32-C3 and ESP32 and ESP32S3
+In this work, we provide two IoT development platforms based on RISC-V (ESP32C3) or Extensa LX06, LX07 architectures, namely the ESP32-C3 and ESP32 and ESP32S3

 These IoT DevKits integrate the SoCs with multiple communication interfaces and support autonomous energy sources such as batteries, supercapacitors, and solar cells.